Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 * This code replaces M305 in RepRapFirmware 3.
 In earlier versions of RepRapFirmware, sensors only existed in combination with heaters, which necessitated the concept of a "virtual heater" to represent a sensor with no associated heater (e.g. MCU temperature sensor).
-RepRapFirmware 3 allows sensors to be defined independently of heaters, up to a max of 32 sensors.
+RepRapFirmware 3 allows sensors to be defined independently of heaters.
 The association between heaters and sensors is defined using M950.
 * M308 can be used in the following ways:
   * **M308 Snn Y"type" [other parameters]**: delete sensor nn if it exists, create a new one with default settings, and configure it using the other parameters.
 At least the pin name must also be provided, unless the sensor doesn't use a pin (e.g. MCU temperature sensor).
   * **M308 Snn**: report the settings of sensor nn, this will also report the last error on that sensor if applicable